-To configure for dual phase interleaved operation, one device should be configured as a master and the other device should be configured in slave mode by connecting FB to VCC.
-Also COMP, UVLO, RES, SS and SYNCOUT on the master side should be connected to COMP, UVLO, RES, SS and SYNCIN on slave side respectively.
+To configure for dual phase interleaved operation, configure one device as a master and configure the other device in slave mode by connecting FB to VCC.
+Also connect COMP, UVLO, RES, SS and SYNCOUT on the master side to COMP, UVLO, RES, SS and SYNCIN on slave side, respectively.
 The compensation network is connected between master FB and the common COMP connection.
 The output capacitors of the two power stages are connected together at the common output.